danmoura17/HotelScheduler/README.md

 # Hotel Scheduler

-HotelScheduler is a .NET 5 and ReactJS tool for managing hotel rooms (in this case one room 😅 ).
+HotelScheduler is a ASP.NET Core and ReactJS tool for managing hotel rooms (in this case one room 😅 ).

 You can check in the link: https://hotelscheduler.herokuapp.com/